10 Essential Heart Block Images Every Cardiologist Should Know

 Differential Diagnosis of Complete Heart Block

-Distinguishing complete atrioventricular conduction disturbance from other cardiac conditions is crucial for accurate diagnosis and treatment.
+Distinguishing complete atrioventricular conduction disturbance from other conditions is crucial for accurate diagnosis and treatment.
 Here are key distinctions:

 The central node represents complete heart block, while the branches show related conditions and their unique features.
 Each branch helps you understand how these conditions differ from complete heart block.